Imperial Harem of the Ottoman Empire Served the Sultan in More Ways Than One

 The imperial harem of the Ottoman era was the collection of wives, servants and concubines of the Sultan, who sometimes numbered in the hundreds.
 Some were mere playthings or used for the production of heirs, while others rose to great power and influence.

 The term “harem” brings to mind an image of a room full of beautiful women whose sole purpose in life was to please their captor sexually.
-This image may have been inspired by the 16 th and 17 th century harems of the Ottoman empire.
+This image may have been inspired by the 16 th and 17 th century harems of the Ottoman Empire .
 However, the harem were more than just sexual playthings for the Sultan.
-Existing between 1299 and 1920 AD, the Ottoman sultan’s harem was comprised of wives, male and female servants, female relatives of the sultan, and concubines.
-Not only did the women in the harem play a role in entertaining the sultan, but they also helped run the household and even had a hand in governing the Ottoman empire.
+Existing between 1299 and 1920 AD, the Ottoman sultan’s harem was comprised of wives,servants, female relatives of the sultan, and concubines.
+The women in the harem played a much greater role than simply entertaining the sultan, some had a hand in governing the powerful Ottoman empire.
 A period known as the “Reign of Women” or the Kadinlar Sultanati saw the harem of women playing an important role within the Ottoman government, leading them to gain more power than ever before.

 Harem, Fernand Common ( Public Domain )

 The harem was the ultimate symbol of power and wealth of the Sultan.
 His ownership of women and eunuchs, mostly as slaves, showed his wealth and prowess.

 The institution of the harem was introduced in Turkish society with the adoption of Islam, under the influence of the Arab Caliphate which the Ottoman’s sought to emulate.